Patrol - Dispatch - Investigations

 The mission of the Canyon County Sheriff’s Office Forensic Services team is the collection, processing, analysis and storage of evidentiary items involving criminal cases.
 The Forensic Services team will perform these tasks with professionalism, excellence, and integrity while finding the truth through forensics.
 The team consists of 5 members, each with training in multiple disciplines related to crime scene investigation and evidence processing including evidence collection and management, latent print processing and examination, crime scene processing and analysis, forensic dentistry,forensic chemistry, blood spatter analysis, forensic photography, and serial number restoration.
 The team is not only responsible for activities within the confines of the lab, but they will also respond to locations in the field to provide additional assistance as well as training in various areas of crime scene and evidence management.

-Field Services of the Canyon County Sheriff’s Office is under the administration of Captain Bill Adams.
+Field Services of the Canyon County Sheriff’s Office is under the administration of Captain Mike Armstrong.
 The Field Services Section includes Patrol, Criminal Investigations, Communications (Dispatch), Marine Patrol, Records and Driver’s License.

-In addition to his normal investigative responsibilities, Lieutenant Armstrong serves as the agency’s Crisis Response Unit (CRU) Commander and oversees Special Weapons & Tactics (SWAT), the Critical Emergency Response Team (CERT) and the Crisis Negotiation Team (CNT).
+Captain Armstrong holds a Supervisor and Advanced Certificate from POST.
+In addition to his normal responsibilities, Captain Armstrong serves as the agency’s Crisis Response Unit (CRU) Commander and oversees Special Weapons & Tactics (SWAT), the Critical Emergency Response Team (CERT) and the Crisis Negotiation Team (CNT).
+Captain Armstrong served eight years in the military.
+He has served with the Canyon County Sheriff’s Office since 1995.

-Lieutenant Donia Ballard holds a POST Management Certificate and is a graduate of the Northwestern University School of Police Staff and Command College.
+Lieutenant Chuck Gentry holds a Supervisor and Advanced Certificate from POST and is a graduate of the Northwestern University School of Police Staff and Command College.
 Lt.
-Ballard has served the Canyon County Sheriff’s Office since 1992.
+Gentry has served with the Canyon County Sheriff’s Office since 1999.

 The Marine Patrol Section is managed by Lt.
 Ben Keyes.
 Lt.
 Keyes has served the county in Marine Patrol since 1982.
 He has achieved POST Advanced Certification and is one of four people in the State of Idaho who qualify as a Master Instructor in Marine Law Enforcement.
 Lt.
 Keyes is an instructor for all current Marine Law Enforcement classes offered by the Idaho Department of Parks and Recreation.